 Ahmed Mansoor being held in “medieval conditions”, according to former UAE prisoner

-In early April the Gulf Center for Human Rights (GCHR) received news from a fellow prisoner that Ahmed Mansoor was being kept in a cell with no bed or no running water and had no access to a shower.
+In early April the Gulf Center for Human Rights (GCHR) received news from a fellow prisoner that Ahmed Mansoor was being kept in a cell with no bed and no running water and had no access to a shower.

 The prisoner, who has since been freed and left the country, has now provided additional details of Mansoor’s detention conditions.
 He told GCHR that prisoners are expected to keep their own cells clean despite having no access to running water or cleaning supplies.
 While there are showers installed in the cells, they do not work due to a problem with the water system.